• Skip to main content

 Notes

-You can make this pistachio dessert up to 24 hours ahead of time.
+You can make this pistachio pudding recipe up to 24 hours ahead of when you plan to serve it.
 Keep it tightly covered in the refrigerator until you are ready to serve it.

-If you are adding a maraschino cherry for a garnish, wait to add it until right before you serve the pudding.
-Otherwise, the cherry juice will drain all over your dessert.
+If you are adding a maraschino cherry as a garnish, wait until right before you serve the pudding.
+Otherwise, the cherry juice will bleed over your dessert.

 This recipe can easily be doubled, tripled, etc. if you are feeding a lot of folks!